segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 New columns are appended to the end of the table in the Glue Data Catalog as they are detected.

 #### Glue Database
-The Glue database is used to store the schema inferred by Segment.
-To organize the data in a way which makes it easier to query the data, Segment stores the schema for each source in its own Glue database.
-The schema will be written to a Glue database named after the source slug for easy discoverability.
+The Glue database stores the schema inferred by Segment.
+Segment stores the schema for each source in its own Glue database to organize the data so it is easier to query.
+To make it easier to find, Segment writes the schema to a Glue database named using the source slug.

 > info ""
 > The recommended IAM role permissions grant Segment access to create the Glue databases on your behalf.
 If you do not grant Segment these permissions, you must manually create the Glue databases for Segment to write to.